szunyog/szunyog.github.io/_posts/2015-06-16-screen-basic-commands.md

 layout: post
 title:  "Screen"
 date:   2015-06-16 08:31:49
-categories: ["linux"]
+categories: ["Linux"]
 ---

 I am using Linux for several years, but just started with Screen.
 From my personal view, this is a magical tool to:

 * use your Linux from remote shell and like using more than one shell;
-* using instable network connection and ssh link randomly closes;
+* using unstable network connection and ssh link randomly closes;
 * leave running processes after your connection is closed;

 It is a good chance to have Screen in your Linux distribution's package library so installation is quite simple like: